Canardoux/flutter_sound/doc/pages/guides/guides_tau_on_web.md

 &tau; is now supported by Flutter Web \(with some limitations\).
 Please [go to there](install.md#flutter-web) to have informations on how to setup your App for web.

-The big problem \(as usual\) is Apple.
-Webkit is bull shit : you cannot use MediaRecorder to record anything with it.
-It means that &tau; on Safari cannot record.
-And because Apple forces Firefox and Chrome to use also Webkit on iOS, you cannot record anything on iOS with &tau;.
-Apple really sucks :-\(.

-You can play with [this live demo on the web](pages/flutter-sound/web_example/index.html), but better if not Safari and not iOS if you want to record something.
+You can play with [this live demo on the web](pages/flutter-sound/web_example/index.html).

 ## Installation